BlogSecurity

 Example security process audit.

-Step 2: Prioritize
+Step 2: Prioritize outdated security processes

 Once you have a clear overview of your security tasks, assess each process to determine which ones to update first.
-Conduct a scoring exercise to help you prioritize which processes to update.
+Conduct a scoring exercise to help prioritize which processes to update.
 This should be based on potential impact, time saved, risk reduction, and improving the workflows with your cross-functional partners.

 Scoring rubric to prioritize security processes.